 As Paradigm’s Director of Data Science and Research, Katherine uses her computational and statistical background to uncover patterns in organizational data and paint an evidence-based picture of companies’ demographic and cultural realities, as well as the main hurdles to achieving diversity goals.
 Katherine draws on conceptual and technical expertise to make data-driven strategic recommendations for changes to organizational systems and processes.

 She developed this expertise at the Management of Organizations PhD program at UC Berkeley’s Haas School of Business, where she was trained as a computational sociologist.
 Katherine’s research at Haas focused on gender, labor market inequality, and entrepreneurship.
 Prior to Haas, Katherine worked as a Program Associate for the Center for WorkLife Law at UC Hastings where she worked to disseminate social science research on gender bias.
-Katherine has master’s degree in Business Science from Haas.
+Katherine has a master’s degree in Business Science from Haas.